 SG AC: Soft Ground Anti Clog

-Mercurial, Phantom and Tiempo all come in artificial pitch ready version, with extra conical studs added to each of the boots to make them suitable for 3G/4G/5G Astro pitches.
+Mercurial and Phantom come in artificial pitch ready version, with extra conical studs added to each of the boots to make them suitable for 3G/4G/5G Astro pitches.